My Top 50 UK Greeting Card Publishers - Part 1 of 3

 In the meantime, I truly hope you take as much pleasure as I have wandering through these wonderful websites.
 I know among them you will find more than one special card you’ll want to send someone as an expression of caring or celebration.

-Jean-Paul Michael has spent his entire adult life in the social expression world.
+Jean-Paul Michael has spent his entire adult life in the greeting card industry.
 He co-founded Northern Cards when he was 18 years old and over the last 3 decades, he has held many varying positions in the company.
-Today, he is proud to be Northern Cards' Publisher, selling cards within Canada as well as internationally.
+Today, he is proud to be Northern Cards' Publisher and a lifelong greeting card geek.